annumberhocker/terraform-ibm-cp-for-integration/examples/cp4i/README.md

 terraform apply -auto-approve
 ```

-One of the Test Scenarios is to verify the YAML files rendered to install IAF, these files are generated in the directory `rendered_files`.
-Go to this directory to validate that they are generated correctly.

-## 3. Verify
+### Verify

-To verify installation on the Kubernetes cluster, go to the Openshift console and go to the `Installed Operators` tab.
+To verify installation on the cluster, on the Openshift console go to the `Installed Operators` tab.
 Choose your `namespace` and click on `IBM Cloud Pak for Integration Platform Navigator
-4.2.0 provided by IBM` and finally click on the `Platform Navigator` tab.
-Finally check the status of the cp4i-navigator
+4.2.0 provided by IBM`.
+Click on the `Platform Navigator` tab.
+Check the status of the cp4i-navigator

-## 4. Cleanup
+### Cleanup

 Go into the console and delete the platform navigator from the verify section.
 Delete all installed operators and lastly delete the project.

 Finally, execute: `terraform destroy`.

-There are some directories and files you may want to manually delete, these are: `rm -rf test.auto.tfvars terraform.tfstate* .terraform .kube rendered_files`
+If running locally, There are some directories and files you may want to manually delete, these are: `rm -rf terraform.tfstate* .terraform .kube`